uhmlavalab/CyberCANOE/README.md

+# Unity CyberCANOE Software Development Library

+Jason Leigh, Ryan Theriot
+October 26th, 2016
+Laboratory for Advanced Visualizations and Applications at the University of Hawaii at Manoa

+##About
 The **Unity CyberCANOE Package** allows you to set up Unity projects for the Innovator-class and Destiny-class CyberCANOE in the Laboratory for Advanced Visualizations and Applications at the University of Hawaii at Manoa.
 The Innovator-class CyberCANOE includes a flat tiled display wall with a stereoscopic resolution of 4080x1152, a 6-degree of freedom tracking system, and a surround sound speaker system.

 <img src="https://github.com/uhmlavalab/CyberCANOE/wiki/images/innovator.png"/>